gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding.Base16/README.md

 var encoding = Base16.Instance;

 // Create a streaming decoder that iteratively reads the encoded text
-// from the specified text reader. var stream = encoding.CreateDecoder(textReader);
+// from the specified text reader and decodes the data on the fly. var stream = encoding.CreateDecoder(textReader);

 // Stream the decoded data.